Established 2005 Registered Charity No. 1110656

 Offers Eastern European rough sleepers the opportunity to return home.
 Help with obtaining passports & transportation.
 Also information on employment, benefits, NI, the law, organisations supporting CEE migrants.
 Information on CEE Alcoholics Anonymous & Narcotics Anonymous groups.
 The helpline (0800 171 2926) is provided in Polish & English.

-Accommodation/housing advice, Alcohol workers, Benefits advice, Careers advice, Drugs workers, Outreach worker links, Legal advice
+Accommodation/housing advice, Alcohol workers, Creative classes, Careers advice, Drugs workers, Outreach worker links, Legal advice

 Caritas Anchor House